Cycladic culture

 Cycladic culture (also known as Cycladic civilisation) was a Bronze Age culture (c.
-3100–c.
-1000 BC) found throughout the islands of the Cyclades in the Aegean Sea.
+3100 BC) found throughout the islands of the Cyclades in the Aegean Sea.
 In chronological terms, it is a relative dating system for artifacts which is roughly contemporary to Helladic chronology (mainland Greece) and Minoan chronology (Crete) during the same period of time.

 History

 Late Neolithic Period

 The significant Late Neolithic and Early Bronze Age Cycladic culture is best known for its schematic flat female (and, rarely, male) figurines of uncertain purpose carved out of the islands' pure white marble.
 It was roughly contemporaneous with the Middle Bronze Age ("Minoan") culture that arose in Crete, to the south.
 A distinctive Neolithic culture amalgamating Anatolian and mainland Greek elements arose in the western Aegean in the third millennium BC based on emmer and wild-type barley, sheep and goats, pigs, and tuna that were apparently speared from small boats (Rutter).
 Excavated sites include Chalandriani, Phylakopi, Skarkos, Saliagos, Amorgos, Naxos and Kephala (on Kea), which showed signs of copper-working.